-Click or tap here to enter text. utilizes various processes, procedures, and equipment to limit access to our facilities.
+[School Division] utilizes various processes, procedures, and equipment to limit access to our facilities.
 Fences, gates, exterior doors, and other entry points must be inspected regularly and maintained in order to ensure safe access to school facilities.
-Exterior doors, including the primary entrance, must remain locked from the outside at all times, except for designated times when they can be effectively monitored in person by staff to ensure persons entering are verified to enter.
+Exterior doors, including the primary entrance, must remain locked from the outside at all times, except for designated times when they can be effectively monitored in person by staff to ensure that persons entering are verified to enter.